 Thus, with this SLR we performed a study to find empirical evidence about how the eye-tracking technology has been applied in the understanding of the business process models.
-The end result is an overview of the current practice of eye-tracking in business process models, and it can be seen that the business process community benefits little from the use of eye-tracking.
+The final result is an overview of the current practice of eye-tracking in business process models, and it can be seen that the business process community benefits little from the use of eye-tracking.
 The evidence found indicates that the selected studies are strongly concerned with the understanding of process models, but none of them are concerned with recognition and the ability to learn modeling itself.
 Also, it was possible to verify that there is no standardization about the use of eye-tracking technology in the analysis of the process models.
 Although there is a standardization of terms used in the use of eye-tracking, for instance, ocular, sacral, sweep path, duration and attempt-pill.

 These issues identified can be used to offer a research agenda.
 In works intended for the near future, we will focus our research on the system atization of the manner in which an evaluation with an eye-tracking should be built.
 Also, we will contribute to improve the state of practice with the conduction of controlled experiments to evaluate the understanding of business process modeling on the fly